 Ali Hassan Abdel-Kader, The Life, Personality and Writing of Al-Junayd, 1962

-Only if students receive the spiritual diagnosis his Perennialist teacher provides in the correct spirit of humble gratitude will they have any chance of success in transforming themselves into trustworthy, reliable persons.
+Only if students receive the spiritual diagnosis their Perennialist teacher provides in the correct spirit of humble gratitude will they have any chance of success in transforming themselves into trustworthy, reliable persons.

 Throughout human history, Perennialist teachers--which have included Hermes, the Wisdom Teachers, Eastern Masters (e.g., Krishna and Shankara), Pythagoras, Diotima, 2 Socrates, Plato, Jesus, Paul, Hypatia, 3 Plotinus, Boethius,